On most trips and in most locations, to navigate I rely primarily on my:

 - Download the GPX to your desktop, upload it to your account at GaiaGPS website, and then sync your phone.

 If you are not a client, you have two choices.
 You can pretend like a client and repeat the steps above, or you can download an area that’s more relevant to you.
 For extra practice, you can create your own download box in Gaia beforehand.

 Now, load this GPX file into Gaia GPS.
-You have two options:
+You have 2 options:

 - In the app, select the (+) button in the top menu, and then “Import File.”
 Find the GPX file on the phone, and select it.

-- Use a file system app (e.g. “Files” on Android) to find the GPX file, then open the file in Gaia GPS.
-I’m uncertain how to do this with iOS; with Android, click-hold the file and then hit the “share” button.
+- Use a file system app (e.g. “Files” on Android or “Documents” on iOS) to find the GPX file, then open the file in Gaia GPS.
+Click-hold the file and then hit the “share” button.